SQLCODE917/til/README.md

 > Today I Learned

-A collection of small things I learn day to day out of necessity, more than anything...
+A collection of small things I learn day to day

 ---